-News Center > Entergy Endows $5 Million Charitable Fund to Honor Retiring Chairman and CEO Leonard
+News Release > Entergy Endows $5 Million Charitable Fund to Honor Retiring Chairman and CEO Leonard

 Entergy Endows $5 Million Charitable Fund to Honor Retiring Chairman and CEO Leonard